OoStellarnightoO/OSCP_Notes/12-ActiveDirectory.md

 1) Gain initial foothold on MS01 with given domain creds.
 Enumerate MS01 throughly using the Windows Enumeration techniques I have shared.
 PrivEsc to Local Admin.

 2) Once Admin on MS01, **don't immediately get jump to MS02**.
 Enumerate MS01 throughly this time as Admin.
 There may be secrets that you can find.
 Also please remember to dump the NTLM hashes and check lsa secrets using mimikatz.
 You may gain additional domain creds or passwords that you can then use.
+If needed, get persistence via either getting the Admin's hash or creating a new admin user with rights to RDP/WinRM in.

 3) Once you have enumerated MS01 as Admin and have gained (or not gained) any sensitive information, start a ligolo tunnel so that you can attack MS02 and query the DC.
+Since you are Admin on MS01, make your life easier and disable the firewall on MS01.

 4) As you can query the DC from kali, you can now run AD Enumeration tools such as SharpHound, ldapdomaindump etc. Enumerate Domain Users and Domain groups using your preferred methods (*you can technically do this right from the start with MS01 but I rather you focus on pwning MS01 first before doing any AD related stuff as you may get distracted from the fact that you really need to get MS01 first*).
 Note any users who may be part of special groups such as Domain Admin, Backup Operators and any users with svc in their names (which could be Service accounts)